-(Breach of Implied Warranty of Merchantability, Fitness For a Particular Purpose, and Wholesomeness)
+(Breach of Implied Warranty of Merchantability, Fitness for a Particular Purpose, and Wholesomeness)

-- 79. Plaintiff repeats and realleges the prior allegations as fully set forth herein. - 80.
-Under Virginia Code § 8.2-315, where a seller at the time of contracting has reason to know any particular purpose for which the goods are required and that the buyer is relying on the seller's skill or judgment to furnish suitable goods, there is an implied warranty that the foods shall be merchantable, fit for such purpose, and wholesome. - 81.
-At the time of sale, a merchant of food for human consumption impliedly warrants that the food is merchantable, fit for a particular purpose (consumption), and wholesome. - 82.
-Defendant was a merchant of food products. - 83.
-The food that Defendant manufactured, distributed, supplied, and sold was not merchantable, fit for Plaintiff's consumption, or wholesome because it was contaminated by Listeria. - 84.
-In manufacturing, distributing, supplying, and selling the contaminated food, Defendant breached the implied warranties as described above. - 85.
-As a direct and proximate result of the breach of implied warranties by Defendant, Plaintiff was caused to suffer serious injuries, has suffered bodily pain and mental distress, has suffered and will suffer in the future pain of body and mind, has incurred medical and related expenses, and has suffered and will suffer in the future other damages.
+- 80. Plaintiff repeats and realleges the prior allegations as fully set forth herein. - 81.
+Under Virginia Code § 8.2-315, where a seller at the time of contracting has reason to know any particular purpose for which the goods are required and that the buyer is relying on the seller's skill or judgment to furnish suitable goods, there is an implied warranty that the foods shall be merchantable, fit for such purpose, and wholesome.

+- 82. At the time of sale, a merchant of food for human consumption impliedly warrants that the food is merchantable, fit for a particular purpose (consumption), and wholesome. - 83.
+Defendant was a merchant of food products. - 84.
+The food that Defendant manufactured, distributed, supplied, and sold was not merchantable, fit for Decedent's consumption, or wholesome because it was contaminated by Listeria. - 85.
+In manufacturing, distributing, supplying, and selling the contaminated food, Defendant breached the implied warranties as described above. - 86.
+As a direct and proximate result of the breach of implied warranties by Defendant, Decedent was caused to suffer serious injuries and death, bodily pain and mental distress, and pain of body and mind, and further caused her to incur medical and related expenses, and as a further direct and proximate result of the breach of implied warranties by Defendant, Decedent's surviving wrongful-death beneficiaries have suffered extreme damages as described herein.